Ferlab-Ste-Justine/ferload-client-cli/README.md

 ```
 user@localhost:~$ ./ferload-client configure

-Welcome to Ferload Client, this tools will download the files based
+Welcome to Ferload Client, this tools will download
-on the provided manifest.
-For any questions or feedbacks please contact:
+the files based on the provided manifest.
-Phone: +1 (514) 999-999 or email: ferlab@ferlab.bio

 Press 'enter' to keep the existing configuration [current].